hyperflow-wms/hyperflow/examples/TaskStatusRedis/README.md

-## Job notification mechanism example
+## Communication with remote Jobs using Redis
 This example demonstrates how HyperFlow can communicate with remote job executors using Redis.

  - The workflow invokes function `job_status_redis_test` from `functions.js` 100 times.
 This function simulates submission of jobs by starting 100 parallel processes of `handler.js`.